+35725368683

 What is a Cyprus Digital Nomad visa?

-Requirements for a Cyprus Digital Nomad visa
+Cyprus Digital Nomad visa requirements in 2025

-These criteria are that a digital nomad in Cyprus should:
+In 2025, the requirements are that a digital nomad in Cyprus should:

-• Prove that he/she has an income of at least EUR 3,500, which is stable and sufficient for the applicant to live.
-The EUR 3,500 is net, but contribution and taxes must be deduced.
+• Prove that he/she has an income of at least €3,500, which is stable and sufficient for the applicant to live.
+The €3,500 is net, but contributions and taxes must be deducted.

 List of required documents